Dacia Duster Review & Prices

 Space in the back seats

 The rear doors open nice and wide, and the flat rear bench lends itself well to accommodating three adults - assuming they can fit width-wise.
 It’s comfortable for two six-footers, though, even if they’re sat behind a driver of a similar size.
-Headroom is fine although the seat is set quite high, which can feel a touch enclosing for taller people.
+Headroom is fine although the seat is set quite high, which felt a bit enclosing for our taller passengers.

 Boot space

 Boot space varies depending on the model you select.
 Two-wheel drive petrol models get 472 litres of space, which is one of the biggest boots in a car of this size - more than the 385 litres of the Volkswagen T-Cross or 400 litres of the Skoda Kamiq.
 Four-wheel drive and hybrid models lose some capacity as they have mechanicals to accommodate under the rear - raising the boot floor by a few inches, reducing the hybrid’s boot volume to 430 litres.
-Still decent, though.
+Still decent, though, and we found it was ample for all the paraphernalia of a family day out.

 The rear seats fold easily with tabs on the top edge, but they do leave a significant hump in the load floor when flat.
 They go down in a 60:40 split, and there are bag hooks and an optional rubber liner to keep the carpet clean.

 Adventurous sorts will enjoy the optional Sleep Pack, which takes the form of a bespoke wooden box in the rear.
-Using the dropped seat backs, you’ll be able to fold out a futon-style double bed for comfortable in-car camping, although the Duster’s shape means your face will be quite close to the roof, so it works better in the slightly taller Jogger, or the massive Bigster.
+Using the dropped seat backs, you’ll be able to fold out a futon-style double bed for comfortable in-car camping.
+We’ve spent the night in a Sleep Pack-equipped Dacia before, and can confirm that it really works - though the thin mattress isn’t best suited to side-sleepers, and you do end up rather close to the Duster’s roof.

 Interior style, infotainment and accessories

-The overall style is sort of cyberpunk meets lumberjack.
-It’s clearly designed for hard work outdoors, with rubber floor mats, wipe-clean surfaces and nice touches like off-road specific information available on the infotainment screen.
-But it’s also quite cool and angular, and uses interesting textures and patterns to hide the fact that the materials are quite a long way from plush.
+The Duster’s functional cabin also looks really cool.
+It’s sort of cyberpunk meets lumberjack - clearly designed for hard work outdoors with rubber floor mats, wipe-clean surfaces and nice touches like a specific off-road menu.
+But it’s also quite cool and angular, and uses interesting textures and patterns to disguise the cheaper plastics, particularly those on the dashboard and doors.

 MPG, emissions and tax